Fear and failure: How Ebola sparked a global health revolution

 "There are two defining epidemics of our time: the AIDS epidemic and Ebola," said Peter Piot, director at the London School of Hygiene and Tropical Medicine.

 The celebrated microbiologist has been instrumental in combating both diseases.
-He was founding executive director of UNAIDS and he codiscovered the Ebola virus, which emerged 40 years ago in South Sudan, then Zaire.
+He was founding executive director of UNAIDS and he codiscovered the Ebola virus, which emerged 40 years ago in the DRC, then Zaire, and in what is now South Sudan.

 In August 1976, the headmaster of Yambuku Mission School in Équateur province arrived at the Catholic mission's outpatient clinic, run by Belgian nuns, with chills and fever.
 He had just completed a two-week road trip north, toward the border of the Central African Republic, where he had purchased smoked monkey meat.

-Note: CORRECTION: This story has been updated to reflect that the Democratic Republic of Congo was once referred to as Zaire.